Updated: Feb 13

 Celebrate your work, the amazing job you do, and the great joy you get from it.
 Anywhere you are stage managing, you are helping to create theatre, and it’s the #smlove is the powerful force that makes it all happen!
 Happy Valentine’s Day Stage Managers, thanks for the love you pour in to your work every day.

-Join us at the Symposium to be surround by more #smlove than you'll find anywhere else.
-Dozens of Broadway stage managers share their expertise and experience with attendees from around the world who love what they do as much as you do!
+Join us at the Symposium to be surround by #smlove and refuel that love engine that drives you.
+We'll have dozens of Broadway stage managers sharing their expertise and experience with attendees from around the world who love what they do as much as you do!